 Sync Licensing is a great way to earn significant revenue while simultaneously helping you build your profile as an artist.
 As a Symphonic Distribution client, you will have the opportunity to apply for representation by our in-house sync licensing division, Bodega Sync.

 With this service, you can get your music features on TV shows, commercials and more.
-Check out some of the awesome placements we’ve gotten our artists:
+Here are just a few of the awesome placements we’ve gotten our artists:

 - Mini Cooper